bjssacademy/fundamentals-clean-code/04thinkingbig.md

 displayUserDescription(loadUserProfile, "alan");
 ```

-This is a Functional Programming approach to Dependency Inversion.
+This is a Functional Programming approach to Dependency Inversion and Dependency Injection.

 An equivalent Object Oriented DI technique exists that uses the keyword `interface` to specify the contract precisely.
 We need Typescript (or another language) to do that.